Developerayo/voguepay-payment/README.md

 ```
 now open https://localhost:3000

-Testing with jest and standards
+Testing with jest

 ```
 yarn test
 ```

 <br/>
-Don't forget to drop a ⭐️ I certainly do not mind🙂
+Don't forget to drop a ⭐️ I certainly do not mind 🙂